Blazemeter/taurus/site/dat/docs/NUnit.md

 Under non-Windows operating systems, Taurus requires Mono to be installed.
 Mono 4 is the preferred version.

-Note: when running tests, you should have NUnit's DLL (nunit.framework.dll) lying in the same directory as DLL with your tests.
+Note: when running tests, you should have NUnit's DLL (nunit.framework.dll) placed in the same directory as the DLL assembly with your tests.
+Furthermore, any DLLs referenced from your DLL should also be in that same directory.